Chenilles-Network/chenilles-network.github.io/concepts.md

   - If the claim goes unchallenged, then after a timeout, the claimant can take their tokens as per the claimed state update.
-    (Timeouts are one week on the Lightning Network.)
+    (Timeouts are one week on the Bitcoin Lightning Network.)

   - As a response to the claim, the other participant may cooperate and sign a settlement that overrides the challenge, or may post